dy1z/docs/content/docs/development/templates.md

 For a Layout to render a Template's body, that body must be wrapped in a Nunjucks block that has the same name in both the Template and the Layout.

-In Maizzle, we named it `template`:
+In the Starter, we named it `template`:

 ```html
 {% block template %}